cirept/QA_Toolbox/docs/HowToUpdate.md

 1. test if the update works
 2. is it bug free
 3. does it work as expected from reading the README documentation.
+4. Are the instructions easy to understand?
+4. Enhancement suggestions that would make the tool better? *(up to you if you want to develop these features)*

 You know the typical QA stuff.
 I can't stress enough that the documentation is important!
 The goal of the README instructions is to be as *clear as possible*.
 You want your documentation to be good enough where you can send them a link to the README page and be done with them!

-**Reviewers will be testing for:**
-1. funtionality of the tool.
-    - is it easy to use?
-    - if not, are the instructions describing how to use it?
-    - enhancement suggestions that would make the tool better? *(up to you if you want to develop these features)*
-2. A great description of the update in the README.md file
-    - There are a lot of people that currently use the tool and not all of them will understand **how to use** certain tools or **why** they should use it.
-    - It helps with maintenance, in the event that business rules change a user can point it out and have it addressed.

 :star2: An approval review will be given if all the criteria are met.

 > ![Approval Given](images/approvalGiven.jpg)

-If there are changes needed, the reviewer will place them in the pull request as a comment.
+:x: If there are changes needed, the reviewer will place them in the pull request as a comment.

 > ![Changes Requested](images/changesRequested.jpg)

 #### The 'code quality' portion:

-1. Codacy pass :white_check_mark: / fail :X: grade
+1. Codacy pass :white_check_mark: / fail :x: grade

 Simple enough.
 If you followed installed a linter, as I suggested earlier, this part shouldn't take long.
 In fact you might get a passing grade first try!
 If you don't get a passing grade first try, you can navigate to the Codacy page and see what issues you need to fix.